 Every good marketing plan describes how the department will track its mission's progress.
-To do so, you'll need to determine your key performance indicators, or "KPIs" for short.
+To do so, you'll need to determine your key performance indicators (KPIs).
 KPIs are individual metrics that measure the various elements of a marketing campaign.
 These units help you establish short-term goals within your mission and communicate your progress to business leaders.

-Let's take our example marketing mission from the above step.
-If part of our mission is "to attract an audience of travelers," we might track websites visits using organic page views.
+Let's take our example of a marketing mission from the above step.
+If part of our mission is "to attract an audience of travelers," we might track website visits using organic page views.
 In this case, "organic page views" is one KPI, and we can see our number of page views grow over time.

-These KPIs will come into the conversation again in step 4, below.
+These KPIs will come into the conversation again in step 4.

 3. Identify your buyer personas.

-A buyer persona is a description of whom you want to attract.
-This can include age, sex, location, family size, job title, and more.
-Each buyer persona should be a direct reflection of your business's customers and potential customers.
-Therefore, it's critical that business leaders all agree on what your buyer personas are.
+A buyer persona is a description of who you want to attract.
+This can include age, sex, location, family size, and job title.
+Each buyer persona should directly reflect your business's current and potential customers.
+Therefore, all business leaders must agree on your buyer personas.

 4. Describe your content initiatives and strategies.

 Here's where you'll include the main points of your marketing and content strategy.
-Because there are a laundry list of content types and channels available to you today, it's critical that you choose wisely and explain how you'll use your content and channels in this section of your marketing plan.
+Because there is a laundry list of content types and channels available to you today, you must choose wisely and explain how you'll use your content and channels in this section of your marketing plan.

 A content strategy should stipulate:

 - Which types of content you'll create.
-These can include blog posts, YouTube videos, infographics, ebooks, and more.
+These can include blog posts, YouTube videos, infographics, and ebooks.